A Letter from the Program Director

-I am glad you have come to learn about our special program.
-Here is an introduction to our philosophy, direction and resources.
+Thank you for visiting our website to learn about our special program.
+We are very excited to share with you our philosophy, direction and resources.

 The diversity at the University of Illinois at Chicago is second to none.
-UIC is proud to be the number one Medicaid provider of Illinois.
-While this implies that our residents receive strong training in underserved care, the vulnerable groups we treat extend beyond socioeconomic classes and also include reproductive health, LGBTQ care, community health and global medicine.
+UIC is proud to be one of the top Medicaid providers of Illinois.
+While this implies that our residents receive strong training in underserved care, the vulnerable groups we treat extend beyond socioeconomic classes and also include reproductive health, LGBTQ care, population health and global medicine.

 Our residency program's greatest resource for training physicians is a highly diverse patient population, drawn from two complementary clinic sites.
 Mile Square Health Center is a federally qualified health center providing community-based care to a mix of mostly low-income English and Spanish speakers.
 University Village on the UIC undergraduate campus serves an ethnically and economically diverse community with an array of health insurances in a state of the art, all electronic facility.